If you need to return to the previous section, please click here.

 As mentioned as part of the approach for this training course is to focus on developing a core set of skills for data manipulation, visualisation, and tools for documenting and reporting on the status and trends of coral reef ecosystems.

-language has extensive capabilities and can be
+The R language has extensive capabilities and can be

 used across many disciplines and applications.
 This course will be using